embedded-systems-i-spring-2019/lab-3-submission-raulmori/README.md

 -In Part2 we create a TOP-design.
 The "Top-design is called "sender_top".
 We then add to it everything from part1 , as well as a new file we make called "sender".
 We also add a "Modified-ClockDivider", and a standard Debounced-Button.

+--Remember we always add the extension "vhd" to all our files so that we can get the nice color GitHub-made color added to our code